usmaanalii/javascript/JavaScript30/analysis.md

 console.log(players[3]); // 'Lux'
 ```

-To leave the original array intact, you must make copies it.
-There are multiple
-methods of doing this, some are shown below
+To leave the original array intact, you must make copies of it.
+There are multiple ways of doing this, some are shown below

 ``` javascript
 const team2 = players.slice();